ssoto83/Task-Board/README.md

-# Task Board Starter Code
-# 05 Third-Party APIs: Task Board
+# Task Board

-## Your Task
+## Description

-Create a simple task board application that allows a team to manage project tasks by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+Create a simple task board application that allows the user to manage project tasks.
+This app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.
+Also, [Day.js](https://day.js.org/en/) library to work with dates.

-You'll need to use the [Day.js](https://day.js.org/en/) library to work with dates.
-Be sure to read the documentation carefully and concentrate on using Day.js in the browser.

 ## User Story